 Think of it this way.
 Most of us have worked in jobs where our work-life balance has not been excellent or very good at all.
 If you think back to a time in your life when this was the case, did you find that you were more productive or less?

 Research tells us that work-life balance is likely linked to productivity.
-One survey conducted by the Corporate Executive Board found that those who said they had good work-life balance worked 21% harder than those who didn’t.
+Just look at the working from home statistics: one survey conducted by the Corporate Executive Board found that those who said they had good work-life balance worked 21% harder than those who didn’t.

 When it comes to attracting and retaining top talent, flexible working is a major benefit as well.
 In fact, flexible work schedules can help reduce turnover by up to 87%, according to one study.